tqtezos/stablecoin/docs/specification.md

 - The token contract must store tokens of a single type.

+- The storage of the contract must have annotations for all fields and must be documented to make its interpretation easy for users.

 # FA2 Specifics

 FA2 provides a framework for defining permission policies, but does not require any particular policy.